 Affordable Unit.
 A protected Residential Unit, as determined by HCIDLA and DCP, and defined as any of the following: (1) A Residential Unit that is or was subject to a recorded covenant, ordinance, or law that restricts rent to levels affordable to persons or households of Moderate, Low, or Very Low, or Extremely Low income within the past five years.
 (2) A Residential Unit that is or was subject to any form of rent or price control through a public entity's valid exercise of its police power within the past five years.
-(3) A Residential Unit that is or was occupied by a Moderate, Low, or Very Low, or Extremely Low Income here and the past five years.
+(3) A Residential Unit that is or was occupied by a Moderate, Low, or Very Low, or Extremely Low-lincome helpousehold within the past five years as determined by HCIDLA.